What Is Traceability?

 What Is Requirements Traceability?

-Requirements traceability is the ability to trace a requirement in the development lifecycle.
+Requirements traceability is the ability to trace a requirement forwards and backwards in the development lifecycle.

 Requirements are traced forward through other development artifacts, including test cases, test runs, and issues.
 Requirements are traced backward to the source of the requirement, such as a stakeholder or a regulatory compliance mandate.